-- 3. Upon recommendation of the examining committee, the faculty shall consider the application and if the way be clear admit the applicant to candidacy. - B. After Admission to Candidacy: - 1.
-The first draft of the dissertation shall be presented to the adviser on or before December 15 of the academic year in which the candidate intends to graduate.
-The final copy of the dissertation shall be filed with the Registrar on or before February 1 of that year. - 2.
-After filing the dissertation the candidate shall pass comprehensive written examinations over the fields within the area of his major.
-The examinations shall be spread over a period of two weeks, from March 1-15.
-A minimum grade of B must be achieved in every field.
-If less than a B grade is achieved in any one field, graduation shall be postponed; however, the candidate shall be permitted to take re-examinations one year later in such fields as the major professor may direct.
-Failure to achieve satisfactory grades at this time shall eliminate the candidate. - The final oral examination shall be comprehensive in character and shall cover such fields as the examining committee may deem necessary, including the defense of the dissertation.
+- 3. Upon recommendation of the student's major professor, the faculty shall consider the application and if the way be clear admit the applicant to candidacy. - B. After Admission to Candidacy: - 1.
+A minimum of one semester must be spent in fulltime, guided research in residence. - 2.
+The syllabus of the dissertation must be filed with the Registrar on or before June 1 of the year preceding graduation.
+The first draft of the dissertation shall be presented to the advisor on or before November 15 of the academic year in which the candidate intends to graduate.
+The final copy of the dissertation shall be filed with the Registrar on or before February 15 of that year. - 3.
+The final oral examination shall be comprehensive in character and shall cover such fields as the examining committee may deem necessary, including the defense of the dissertation.
 This examination is conducted before a committee of the faculty under the direction of the professor in whose department the work was taken, which examination shall be given only after all other requirements, including filing a dissertation, have been met.
-A candidate for the degree shall pursue his studies until he is qualified, in the judgment of the major professor in consultation with minor professors, to stand his final oral examination.
 This examination shall be taken at least ten days before Commencement. - 4.
 No candidate for the degree of Doctor of Theology shall be allowed to receive this honor from the Seminary who does not hold the system of truth set forth in the doctrinal statement of the Seminary. - 5.
-A graduation fee is charged which at present is eighteen dollars.
+A graduation fee is charged which at present is twenty dollars.
 It includes the cost of diploma, rental of cap, gown, hood, and other incidentals.
-A charge of six dollars is made for binding two copies of the dissertation.
+A charge of nine dollars is made for binding two copies of the dissertation.
 All financial obligations must be met before the degree is conferred.